jenkinsci/mesos-plugin/README.md

 Now go to 'Configure' page in Jenkins.
 If the plugin is successfully installed you should see an option to 'Add a new cloud' at the bottom of the page.
-Add the 'Mesos Cloud' and give the path to the Mesos native library libmesos.so (see the above section) and the address (HOST:PORT) of a running Mesos master.
+Add the 'Mesos Cloud' and give the path to the Mesos native library (e.g., libmesos.so on Linux or libmesos.dylib on OSX) (see the above section) and the address (HOST:PORT) of a running Mesos master.
 Click 'Save' for the plugin to connect to Mesos.

 Login to the Mesos master's Web UI to verify that the plugin is registered as 'Jenkins Framework'.

-### Slave setup ###
+### Mesos slave setup ###

-Ensure slaves have a jenkins user or the user the Jenkins master is running on.
+Ensure Mesos slaves have a `jenkins` user or the user the Jenkins master is running as.

 ### Configuring Jenkins jobs ###